Camus – Jean Marie (1877 – 1955)

 Unfortunately little information can be found on Charles to this day.

-He is well known for his Diana on horseback (shown right).
+He is best known for his Diana on horseback (shown right) and Bayadere.
+Both of these items items were produced by the Le Verrier foundry.

 Charol – Dorothea (Odessa Russia 1895 – London 1963)